 If this doesn't work, a patient's tonsils might have to be removed in a procedure called a tonsillectomy.
 This is especially true for people who have had tonsillitis a lot or who have had a peritonsillar abscess in the past.

 If it's hard to eat or drink, patients may need IV (intravenous, given into a vein) fluids for hydration.
 A doctor also will prescribe painkillers and antibiotics.
-Whenever you take antibiotics, always finish the full course of the medicine as prescribed, even if you feel better after a few days.
+Whenever you take antibiotics, always finish them as prescribed, even if you feel better after a few days.
 Otherwise, the infection could come back.

 People who have a tonsillectomy may need a brief stay in the hospital.
 That way, doctors can keep an eye on them to make sure everything went as planned.

 Can Peritonsillar Abscesses Be Prevented?

 You can take a few precautions to lower your risk of getting an abscess in your tonsils — like not smoking and making sure you keep your teeth and mouth clean.

 But sometimes a peritonsillar abscess is beyond your control.
 If you think you have an abscess, call your doctor right away.
-The earlier a doctor diagnoses it, the easier treatment is likely to be.
+The earlier a doctor diagnoses it, the easier treatment will be.